monarchwadia/blog-monarchwadia.com/_posts/2024-06-10-use-openai-in-javascript-project-with-ragged.md

 ## Conclusion

-In this tutorial, we covered the basics of setting up Ragged and creating a simple “Hello World” application using OpenAI’s API.
+In this tutorial, we covered the basics of setting up Ragged and creating a simple application using OpenAI’s API.
 Ragged makes it easy to integrate LLM capabilities into your JavaScript projects with minimal setup and effort.

 Feel free to explore the [Ragged documentation](https://github.com/monarchwadia/ragged) for more advanced features and use cases.
 Happy coding!